| Before I get started with the factual information, now that I've had years to put this chapter of my life into some kind of perspective... Who

 be directed toward men than women.
 Accordingly, in sex-abuse cases in the context of custody disputes

 I'm more likely to testify in support of the man.
+This somehow proves me "sexist."

 The fact that I've most often testified in support of women to be designated the primary custodial parent - even when there